yogsototh/yblog/Scratch/en/blog/Haskell-the-Hard-Way.md

 [(1,1,7),(1,1,8),(1,1,9),(1,1,10),(1,2,9),(1,2,10)]
 ~~~

-For the list monad, there is also a syntactical sugar:
+For the list monad, there is also this syntactic sugar:

 <div class="codehighlight">
 ~~~~~~ {.haskell}